Connect with us

 black and white archival photo of men in an enclosed space with what looks like sturdy wooden scaffolding

-Construction crew with a tunneling shield that them to build the Sumner Tunnel in Boston, Mass., in the 1930s.
+Construction crew with a tunneling shield that allowed them to build the Sumner Tunnel in Boston, Mass., in the 1930s.

 University Archives and Special Collections at UMass Boston

 While modern machinery is quite advanced, this method of construction started about 200 years ago with the tunneling shield.
-Initially, these were temporary support structures that provided a safe from which workers could excavate.
+Initially, these were temporary support structures that provided a safe space from which workers could excavate.
 New temporary structures were built deeper and deeper as the tunnel grew.
 As the designs improved with experience, the shields were built to be mobile and eventually evolved into the modern tunnel-boring machine.

 Building on dry land before moving into place